Mattel removes CEO, warns of fifth straight fall in quarterly sales

 Laying out the company's strategy in October, Stockton said Mattel would invest its core brands and spend more on innovation and building its digital presence, while also reining in costs.

 In a preliminary report on Monday, Mattel said net sales fell 6 percent to $1.99 billion in the quarter ended Dec.
-31 while net income plunged nearly 60 percent to $149.9 million.
+31 while net income plunged nearly 60 percent to $149.9 million (99.77 million pounds).

 B.Riley & Co analyst Linda Weiser said Mattel risked a year without growth, or even a decline in earnings per share, if it has begun 2015 with too much inventory.